 1. Restart your device

 Start troubleshooting by restarting your device.
-System bugs range from minor UI glitches to major issues, and this one is definitely a major one.
+System bugs range from minor UI glitches to major issues, and this one is a major one.

-If your device is freezing while ringing so you are unable to restart it through system UI, you can force the power off by holding the Power button until the screen turns off.
+If your device is freezing while ringing so you are unable to restart it through the system UI, you can force the power off by holding the Power button until the screen turns off.
 Once you boot the device again and if the issue persists, make sure to check the next step.

 The next thing you should do is remove the SIM card and add it again.
 In case your Android comes with a dual-SIM option, try switching slots and give it another try.